Sander Puri

-Sander Puri (born 7 May 1988) is an Estonian professional footballer who plays as a midfielder for Meistriliiga club Tartu Tammeka and the Estonia national team.
+Sander Puri (born 7 May 1988) is an Estonian former professional footballer who played as a midfielder.
+He played for the Estonia national team.

 Club career

 Levadia

 Puri was born in Tartu, Tartu County.
 In 2005, at the age of 16, Puri started his professional career with FCI Levadia Tallinn.
 He scored his first Meistriliiga goal on 1 June 2005, in a 2–0 victory over Kuressaare.
 On 30 July 2007, Sander and his twin brother Eino Puri joined Tulevik a half-year loan.
 He played 14 league matches, scoring four goals.
 In 2008, Puri had two trials with Bundesliga club Borussia Dortmund and in late 2009 with Scottish Premier League club Celtic.

 Larissa

 On 14 December 2009, Puri signed a five-year contract with Super League Greece club Larissa.
 On 18 March 2010, Puri scored the winning goal against PAOK, in the final moment of the match with a tap in from close range.
 However, in his second season, Puri's place in the team became increasingly limited which resulted him being loaned out twice.
 His contract was mutually terminated on 31 January 2012.